- Make a complete backup of your site. Refer to Section 12.3, “Concept: Data Backups”.

 - If you are using Composer to manage dependencies, skip the next six steps, and instead see Section 3.5, “Using Composer to Download and Update Files” for instructions on downloading updated files.
 Continue with the update.php step.

-- Download the tar.gz or zip file archive for the latest version of Drupal 8.x core from Drupal.org Drupal Core Downloads.
+- Download the tar.gz or zip file archive for the latest version of Drupal core for the branch you are currently using (such as 8.x or 9.x) from Drupal.org Drupal Core Downloads.
 See Section 3.4, “Preparing to Install” for more details on how to find the latest version.

 - Upload the archive file to your web hosting server.